hashicorp/vault-secrets-operator/demo/hcp-vault-secrets/README.md

 ```

 After running the command above, you should have a file called `scratch/demo.sh` in your current working directory
+Dump the K8s secret per the demo script's instructions.

 ```shell
 ./scratch/demo.sh
 ```
-Dump the K8s secret per the demo scripts instructions.

 ### Example run